 Studies have shown that one of the easy ways that people deal with depression is by overeating.

-You may even find yourself eating less than you would normally eat, this is because you lost appetite for food.
+You may even find yourself eating less than you would normally eat because you have lost your appetite.

-In contrast, laziness usually doesn’t have a significant impact on appetite, and if there are any fluctuations, they’re typically minor and short-lived.
+In contrast, laziness usually doesn’t significantly impact appetite, and if there are any fluctuations, they’re typically minor and short-lived.

 So, if you find yourself suddenly gaining or losing weight without any obvious explanation, you might be experiencing depression-related symptoms.